-Edmund Rice College’s Farm offers students, throughout their whole College life, the opportunity to learn a wide variety of agricultural based skills through hands-on involvement on a real-life working farm, consisting of some 3643 hectares.
+Edmund Rice College’s farm offers students, throughout their whole College life, the opportunity to learn a wide variety of agricultural based skills through hands-on involvement on a real-life working farm.
 The agricultural course offered to our students is designed to be enjoyable, comprehensive, and industry relevant.
-Students learn both theorectically and practically how to work agricultural machinery and technology in both traditional and contemporart practices.
+Students learn both theoretically and practically how to work agricultural machinery and use technology in both traditional and contemporary settings.
 Students work with our cattle (50 head of Simmental cows and studs), sheep (500 Merinos and Texel), grain production (Oaten Hay), and our prized Olive Enterprise (Verdale and Sevillano).
-Years 11 & 12 students have the opportunity to learn about crutching and lamb marking procedures.
+Year 11 & 12 students have the opportunity to learn about lamb care and marking.

 The College has gained an enviable reputation for the quality of our students: in their skills when competing at shows; their knowledge and capabilities when entering the workforce or going on to further studies; and in the quality of our herd and produce.

-Any student may undertake agricultural studies here at the College, regardless of their previous experience, as our highly experienced and qualified staff ensure the safety and opportunity for success of all our students in completing the course and gaining future employment.
+Any student may undertake agricultural studies here at the College, regardless of their previous experience.
+Our highly experienced and qualified staff ensure the safety and opportunity for success of all our students in completing the course and gaining future employment.

 Here at Edmund Rice College introductory and certificate level courses are offered to our agricultural students covering:

-Our unique and rewarding Cattle Club here at the College is free to join, and provides a great environment for students to both develop friendships and build on their stock knowledge.
+Our unique and rewarding Cattle Club is free to join, and provides a great environment for students to develop friendships and build on their stock knowledge.
 Cattle Club is very popular with our students wishing to develop their skills in handling, caring for, judging, halter breaking, and preparing and parading stud cattle.
 All year 7-9 students participate in Cattle Club as part of their elective program.

 Edmund Rice College has a long held tradition and history of student success in local and regional competitions and shows which our students participate in such as: